VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 ### Limiting core overshooting in regions with strong chemical gradients

+One thing that we have been ignoring so far in our treatment of overshooting is the role of a chemical gradient as the one between the helium-burning core and the envelope as an additional stabilizing force, reducing the size of the overshooting region.
-In MESA while modeling overshooting, one can account for a stabilizing composition gradient in the calculations using the Brunt-Vaisala frequency.
+In MESA while modeling overshooting, one can account for a stabilizing composition gradient in the calculations using the Brunt-Vaisala frequency (or buoyancy frequency), which is a measure of the stability of a fluid to vertical displacement as present in overshooting regions.
-This is turned on in MESA by default:
+To turned on the frequency in MESA use the following lines in your *controls* section of you *inlist_extra*:

 ```
    calculate_Brunt_B = .true.
    calculate_Brunt_N2 = .true.
 ```

-However, the threshold is set to ``0d0``.
-For our calculations, let's set this threshold to a higher value to prevent to overshoot in regions with a strong chemical gradient.
+Even when turned on, the default value for the threshold is set to ``0d0``.
+For our calculations, let's set this threshold to a higher value to prevent overshooting in regions with a strong chemical gradient.
 In your *controls* section in your *inlist_extra* add: